knocklabs/docs/pages/getting-started/knocks-features.md

 ## Security & privacy

 We understand the importance of keeping your user and notification data safe.
 That's why we built Knock with security in mind from day one.
-Our security practices include:
+You can learn more about our security practices [here](/send-and-manage-data/security).

-- Encrypting all of your data at rest, and with TLS while in transit
-- Limiting internal access to our production database
-- Regular penetration testing (we're happy to share the reports)

-We also provide access controls to limit the display of user data to your staff, including obfuscating user information and notification content sent.
-We have a full role-based access control mechanism to ensure that you can grant the right people on your team access to data.